sadmanca/ece344/README.md

   ```
 - ***A:***  {.lg}
   - [`waitpid(..., ..., 0)`](#642-waitpid-vs-wait) means that the parent process waits for (i.e. is "blocked" by) the child process to exit before running.
-  - as a result, the child process code will always run before the parent process code every iteration of the loop:
+  - as a result, the child process code will always run before the parent process code every iteration of the loop
+  - since printing is in parent process code, this means each process will `fork()` until `i == 0`, at which point the deepest-nested child process exits & its parent runs (printing `i == 1`), thus printing `1 2 3 4`
   - `fork()` 1 -> child (`i = 3`) ->  -> parent (`print 3`) -> `fork()` 2 -> child (`i = 2`) -> ...
     ```console
     3